loopilla/articapiserver/README.md

 Warning!
 The application stores the data inside the running container, so each time you restart the container the stored data will be lost.
-This is because, I did not want to make trash on the host machine.
-Of course in a real application you should store the database data on the host.
+The reason is, I did not want to make trash on the host machine.
+Of course in a real application you should store the database in a persistent volume and the data file is stored on the host machine.

 #Environment variables